jchiefelk/ITEC-430/python-mysql/README.md

 </p>

 <p>
 	In the era of Big Data it is absolutely essential for Systems Administrators to be familiar with foundational SQL knowledge.
-This means being able to Create, Read, Update, Delete aka CRUD on a whiteboard.
-Also, or start a side project that requires you to settup a Database on a Linux or Windows Operating Systems.
+This means being able to Create, Read, Update, and Delete (aka CRUD) on a whiteboard.
 </p>

 <h3>Foundational Knowledge</h3>